ppy/osu-wiki/news/2018-06-23-osu-mapping-olympiad-1-results.md

 [![](https://osu.ppy.sh/wiki/shared/news/banners/osu_mapping_olympiad.jpg)](https://osu.ppy.sh/community/contests/63)

 For the inaugural Olympiad contest, we tasked mappers with choosing one of three songs to create a single difficulty showcasing their mapping prowess.
-There were 31 entries in total across the three songs and the results are below:
+There were 31 entries in total across the three songs, and the results are below:

 ## Kuba Oms - Beautiful Uncertainty (Redux)